This laundry room transformation from Elsie Larson of A Beautiful Mess shows what a difference a lick of bold paint can make.

 15 of 18

-After: A Dedicated Space That's Chic and Functional
+After: A Dedicated Space That's Stylish and Functional

 Anita decluttered the space, added epoxy flooring, wallpaper, a countertop, a utility sink, and open shelving.
 She chose a metallic rose gold finish for her washer and dryer, a fiddle leaf fig, wallpaper from Rebecca Atwood, open shelving, and baskets to store laundry essentials such as liquid detergent, dryer balls, and cleaning supplies.
 "Since transforming my garage into a laundry oasis," Anita says, "I seriously have been meditating in here while I do a load of laundry."Continue to 16 of 18 below.